deis/example-python-flask/README.md

 ### Use virtualenv and pip to manage dependencies

-On every deploy action, OpDemand will run an `source venv/bin/activate` followed by a `pip install -r requirements.txt` on all application workers to ensure dependencies are up to date.
+On every deploy action, OpDemand will run an `. venv/bin/activate` followed by a `pip install -r requirements.txt` on all application workers to ensure dependencies are up to date.

 To setup and activate virtualenv on your local workstation:

     $ virtualenv venv --distribute
-    $ source venv/bin/activate
+    $ . venv/bin/activate

 The last command will activate virtualenv for your current shell session.
 To ensure you're using virtualenv and local dependencies, you'll need to re-run the `source venv/bin/activate` command for each new shell session.
 With virtualenv active, you can safely install external dependencies for your application:

-    $ pip install flask gunicorn
+    $ sudo pip install flask gunicorn

 When you're done installing dependencies, use `pip freeze` to write out a new `requirements.txt` file that contains dependency information: